LivelyVideo/tutorials/upload-tutorial/README.md

 Requests to Lively's Authorization Service should be executed from servers as they contain sensitive information - a private key (token) for the company.

+## Video Authorization

+To play a video, a manifest must have a valid access token with the "media" scope.
+This access token can either be manually applied to the manifest, or can be provided as a query param on the request "user-token", and it will be hydrated.
+The latter can be seen in server/index.js#49

-## Chat
+## Upload

-This is a full chat integration.
-For more custom implementations, contact us for access to the core chat libraries.
+This is a full upload integration.
+For more custom implementations, contact us for access to the core upload libraries.

-The chat implementation can be found in client/index.js
+The upload implementation can be found in client/index.js

 ## Running